Skip to content

 Auto-rollback on dispose

-If CommitAsync is never called, DisposeAsync automatically rolls back:
+If CommitAsync is never called, DisposeAsync rolls back automatically:

 csharp

-// No CommitAsync — transaction is rolled back when tx is disposed.
+// No CommitAsync; the transaction is rolled back when tx is disposed.

-Relying on auto-rollback is a safety net, not an intended control flow.
-Always call CommitAsync on the success path for clarity and intent.
+Auto-rollback is a safety net, not an intended control flow.
+Calling CommitAsync explicitly makes the success path obvious to the reader and to logs.

 Query methods work inside a transaction scope.
-Results reflect uncommitted changes within the same transaction:
+Reads see uncommitted changes made earlier in the same transaction:

 csharp